 Visual observations from the channel are also helpful in assessing vertical stability.
 Active headcuts (abrupt drops in water surface over a feature that is being eroded) are an obvious sign of vertical instability, as they indicate that the channel is still actively downcutting.
 A lack of depositional bed features, such as bars and gravel riffles, can indicate stream energies that are moving all sediment through the system, often resulting in further channel downcutting and incision.
+If hard bedrock outcrops are evident along the channel, further incision of the channel is unlikely.
 Hanging outfall pipes, headwalls, and undercut trees are indicators that the channel has incised in the past and may be continuing.